Menu

 What is Cornerstones Curriculum?

-Cornerstones Curriculum is a creative and thematic approach to learning that is mapped to the new 2014 Primary National Curriculum to ensure comprehensive coverage of national expectations.
-Our new curriculum will be delivered through Imaginative Learning Projects (Topics) which will provide a rich menu of exciting and motivating learning activities that make creative links between all aspects of our children’s learning.
+Cornerstones is a creative and thematic approach to learning which ensures a comprehensive coverage of national expectations.
+The curriculum is delivered through Imaginative Learning Projects (Topics) which provide a rich menu of exciting and motivating learning activities that make creative links between all aspects of learning.

 How it Works?